guplem/boom/rules/Physical Version/EN.md

 	- Execution:

 		1. Declare a number from **1 to 10** (e.g., “Boom on 2”).
-		2. All **life storage cards** on the board with exactly that value are eliminated immediately (including any stacked cards).
-This applies to both opponents' and your own storage cards if applicable.
+		2. All **accumulators** on the board with exactly that value are eliminated immediately (including any stacked cards).
+This applies to both opponents' and your own accumulators if applicable.
 		3. The 3 face cards used for Boom are discarded to the pile.

 		> Boom cannot be used on face cards.